 If you’re a blonde at heart but not by nature, the maintenance that comes with going blonde may hold you back from indulging in the color.
-While it’s true that many shades of blonde require a lot of work to maintain, dirty blonde hair stands as an exception to the rule.
+While it’s true that many shades of blonde require a lot of work to maintain, a classic dirty blonde hair color stands as an exception to the rule.
 This deeper shade of blonde, which sits on the cusp of light brown and sunny blonde, makes for the perfect transitional shade for brunettes looking to go lighter.
 Plus, with the right tools, dirty blonde hair can easily be achieved at home—even if you’re starting with a darker base color.

-If you’re thinking of embracing a dirty blonde color, keep reading.
-Ahead, we’re sharing 22 gorgeous dirty blonde hair ideas to consider, plus tips on how to keep your lighter new hue looking its best.
+If you’re thinking of embracing a dirty blonde hair color, keep reading.
+Ahead, we’re sharing 22 gorgeous dirty blonde ideas to consider, plus tips on how to keep your lighter new hue looking its best.

 What Color Is Dirty Blonde Hair?